signalfx/splunk-forwarder/README.md

 ### Setup
-1. The sfxforwarder app needs to be installed on the search head.
+1. The signalfx-forwarder-app app needs to be installed on the search head.
 App installation process is identical to any other app (may vary depending on Splunk Cloud vs on-premise deployment).